beeva-arturomartinez/beeva-best-practices/backend/microservices/README.md

 It is important that these two last properties be in sync so that the different caches be refreshed in the correct order.

+> To know more about this interaction between clients and server, there is an open discussion in both [Spring Cloud's Github](https://github.com/spring-cloud/spring-cloud-netflix/issues/373) and [Stackoverflow](http://stackoverflow.com/questions/33921557/understanding-spring-cloud-eureka-server-self-preservation-and-renew-threshold)

 ### 3.4 Zuul